-A necessary step before proceeding in our analysis is to check whether the use of a double-component model is statistically preferred to a simpler model.
-In other words, we want to assess the relevance of the two components not only on the basis of theoretical premises, but also from a blind fit of the measured abundance profiles.
-The relevance of this check is twofold.
-First, the distribution of iron in the ICM is sensitive to many dynamical processes, such as the outflow of central AGN, and largescale sloshing.
-Some of these processes have relatively weak impact on the global morphology, but may significantly affect the distribution of iron.
-In these cases, the iron profile may not follow our idealized pattern of a central peak plus a constant plateau, even in the case of a rather regular morphology.
-Second, due to the relatively small extraction radii of the profiles $(0.4r{500})$ , the iron plateau may not be well identified in cases where the iron peak has a large extension.
-Therefore, we repeat the fit of the iron abundance profiles, using a single- $\beta$ model, without the iron plateau, and compare the goodness of the fit, estimated by the P-value of the two models.
+P-value of the two models.
 We note that a $\beta$ model can provide an accurate description also in the case of a power-law behavior, which is typically obtained with small values for the core radius and the radial slope.
-Moreover, we are aware that the fit with a single- $\beta$ model clearly predicts a rapidly declining metallicity value in the regions at radii $>0.4r{500}$ not sampled by our data.
+Moreover, we are aware that the fit with a single- $\beta$ model clearly predicts a rapidly declining metallicity value in the regions at radii > $0.4r{500}$ not sampled by our data.
 This is in contradiction with the current and sparse knowledge about the ICM metallicity in the few clusters where outskirts have been properly studied (e.g., Urban et al. 2017; Mernier et al. 2018).
-As we have already stressed, we have no control on the actual abundance profile at large radii, so a constant plateau is one assumption of our modelization.
+As we already stressed, we have no control on the actual abundance profile at large radii, so a constant plateau is an assumption of our modelization.
 In any case, the goal of this statistical test is to evaluate the robustness of our description on the basis of the data without using any prior.

-We plot in Fig. 5 the (1 - P) value, which indicates the confidence level at which the fit is rejected.
-If we consider the 90% c.l. as our tolerance threshold, we find 16 clusters, shown as yellow circles in Fig. 5, for which both models are formally rejected.
+We plot in Figure 5 the (1-P) value, which indicates the confidence level at which the fit is rejected.
+If we consider the 90% c.l. as our tolerance threshold, we find 16 clusters, shown as yellow circles in Figure 5, for which both models are formally rejected.
 We check the images of the 16 clusters with these peculiar iron abundance profiles, and find no obvious signs of a disturbed morphology.
 Despite that, the iron profile appears to be dominated by significant intrinsic scatter between different annuli, making it impossible to fit the profile with a smoothly varying function.
-As we mentioned, there are various processes that can result in these peculiar profiles, for example, unnoticed mergers, major AGN outflows, core-sloshing in different scales, and projected gas clumps in cluster outskirts, among others.
+As we mentioned, there are various processes that can result in these peculiar profiles, e.g., unnoticed mergers, major AGN outflows, core-sloshing in different scales, and projected gas clumps in cluster outskirts, among others.
 A concrete diagnosis on the physical reasons of the peculiar distribution of iron in these cases requires a more in-depth and case-by-case study of the dynamics of each cluster, which goes well beyond the goal of this paper.
-Therefore, we decide to exclude these 16 clusters in our following analysis and focus on a sample of the remaining 170 clusters.
+Therefore, we decide to exclude these 16 clusters in our following analysis, and focus on a sample of the remaining 170 clusters.